A Biblical approach to recovery

 Since my own recovery journey started in 1984 I have been learning about what works and what doesn’t.
 I want you to know that the days of you fighting and blaming yourself are numbered!
 Using this approach you will learn to be a good friend to yourself.
 You will learn what it means to fully accept that the Lord is living within you and is truly the ‘God of Gods’.

 If you are an individual that has struggled with issues for years then this approach will offer you a biblically based model in which you will learn the art of ‘inner discipling’.
-If you are a Chuch or Christian leader that has been called to shepherd a flock then your recovery will become part of your testimony.
+If you are a Church or Christian leader that has been called to shepherd a flock then your recovery will become part of your testimony.
 If you are a Church or Charity that engages with addicts and dependent people, this approach will provide you with all the tools you need to present those you serve with a coherent path forwards.

 Frequently Asked Questions